QuayCity Q3

-VOLTRA QuayCity is a bus service in Tyne and Wear, England, which connects the suburbs of Great Park, Gosforth, Jesmond, Walker and Wallsend with the city of Newcastle upon Tyne, Quayside and Ouseburn.
+The VOLTRA Q3 (formerly known as Quaycity Q3) is a bus service operated by Go North East, which connects the suburbs of Gosforth, Jesmond, Ouseburn, Walker and Wallsend with the city of Newcastle upon Tyne and Quayside in Tyne and Wear, England.

 History

-The service was introduced on 26 July 2015, following the merger of existing routes Q2 and X40.
-It operated under the QuayLink name, with diesel single-deck Optare Versa vehicles branded in a two-tone yellow and green livery.
-Initially operating between Great Park and St Peter's Basin, the service was extended to serve Walker and Wallsend on 31 July 2016.
+The service was introduced in July 2015, following the merger of the existing Q2 and X40 routes.
+At the time of its introduction, the service operated under the QuayLink name and was served by a fleet of diesel-powered Optare Versa single-deckers, finished in a two-tone yellow and green livery.
+Initially operating between Newcastle Great Park and St Peter's Basin, the service was extended to Walker and Wallsend in July 2016.

-From 21 June 2017, contactless payments were introduced, as part of a trial.
+In June 2017, contactless payments were introduced, as part of a trial.
 It was later rolled out across the network.

-On 14 December 2020, the QuayLink branding was dropped and the route was rebranded QuayCity.
-A new two-tone yellow and black livery was introduced.
+In December 2020, the QuayLink branding was replaced, with the route rebranded as Quaycity and a new two-tone yellow and black livery introduced.
+At the same time, the vehicles underwent interior refurbishment and were upgraded to meet Euro 6 emissions standards, in preparation for the introduction of Newcastle upon Tyne's Clean Air Zone.

-On 27 March 2022, the route was curtailed beyond St Peter's Basin, with services running between Great Park and St Peter's Basin only.
-On the same date, the route was also amended to run via Jesmond.
+In March 2022, the service was curtailed at St Peter's Basin, with the section serving Walker and Wallsend withdrawn.
+From the same date, the route was amended to serve Jesmond, running via Osborne Road, replacing the previous routing along Great North Road – resulting in longer journey times.

-On 24 July 2022, the service was renumbered QA & QB, reflecting the direction travelled around Great Park.
-Changes also saw the link between St Peter's Basin and Wallsend via Walker restored.
-By September 2022, the service reverted to its previous number, Q3.
+In July 2022, the service was renumbered QA & QB, reflecting the direction travelled around Great Park.
+The link between St Peter's Basin and Wallsend was also restored as part of these changes.

+By September 2022, the service had reverted to its former Q3 route number, with the route operating as a one-way loop through Great Park.
+In the same month, a fleet of nine Yutong E12 battery electric single-deck vehicles were introduced.

-On 1 September 2024, the service was further amended, with the section between Brunton Park and Great Park withdrawn.
+In September 2024, the service was further amended, with the section between Brunton Park and Great Park withdrawn.
 The route in Brunton Park was also amended, with buses now operating via Warkworth Woods and Polwarth Drive.
-The direct link between Newcastle and Great Park was replaced by services operated by Stagecoach North East.
-An hourly service running via Gosforth (49) was introduced, with the existing service (X47) via Kingston Park extended up to every 15 minutes.
+The direct link between the city centre and Great Park was replaced by services 49 (via Gosforth) and X47 (via Kingston Park) operated by Stagecoach North East.

+In 2025, the VOLTRA QuayCity and VOLTRA Saltwell Park brands were discontinued in favour of a generic two-tone blue and red brand encompassing all Go North East routes operated by electric buses under a single identity.
+Following delivery of a fleet of battery electric Alexander Dennis Enviro 200MMC and Wright StreetDeck Electroliner in January 2026, routes 58 and X66 also joined the VOLTRA brand.